Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 To encode your password and value, enter a string in place of `PROXY_PASSWORD_HERE`
 See the box-run project sources here: git.server.com/box-run.git

-When both Vagrant and Nugrant are installed, you can choose to use PowerShell or CMD, or continue to use Cygwin when working with Vagrant.
+After you have installed Vagrant and Nugrant, feel free to use PowerShell or CMD, or continue to use Cygwin when working with Vagrant.

 ### Configuring Vagrant

 - Edit the `.vagrantuser` file, and specify the following:
-  * Whether to use CNTLM for guests (details below)
+  * Whether or not to use CNTLM for guests (details below)
   * The memory limit
   * The CPUs assigned
-  * Whether additional software needs to be installed
+  * Whether or not additional software needs to be installed
   * Whether to start the GUI

-**Important:** If you are running the image for the first time, or the global password has changed, export the following environment variables:
-`PROXY_USER` and `PROXY_PASS`
+**Important:** If you are running the image for the first time, or the global password has changed, export the following environment variables: `PROXY_USER` and `PROXY_PASS`
-This can be done only once, because the proper configuration file will be kept in VM.
+This can be done only once, because the proper configuration file will be kept in the VM.
 Do not HTML-encode the password if it contains non-alphanumeric characters.
 Instead, wrap it in double quotes.

 Before running a command, make sure that all of the files in the project contain Unix style line endings.
 - Unset the ``http_proxy`` and ``https_proxy`` environment variables.
 - Add a box (image) to the Vagrant registry.
 Open the terminal and change the directory to the project folder by executing the following:
 `vagrant box add metadata.json`
-- After the command finishes, you can check if the image was added to Vagrant's registry by executing:
-`vagrant box list`

 The `vagrant box add metadata.json` should be executed only if there is no image in the local repository, or if there is a new version of the image and a fresh one is required.
-If you already have the image in the repository and want to replace it, remove it first, and then run the command that adds the image a second time.
+If you already have the image in the repository and want to replace it, remove it first, and then run the command that adds the image again.
 To remove the existing image, run the following command:`vagrant box remove centos-7-openshift.box`

-The `vagrant box add metadata.json` should be executed only if there is no image in the local repository, or if there is a new version of the image and a fresh one is required.
+- After the `vagrant box add metadata.json` command finishes, you can check if the image was added to Vagrant's registry by executing:
+`vagrant box list`

 ### Generating an SHH Key

 Make sure that you have a private SHH key locally stored in the correct location.
   * If you are using Cygwin, your private key has to be in `~/.ssh/id_rsa`.
   * If you are using PowerShell or CMD, your private key has to be in `%USERPROFILE%\.ssh` If you don't have a private key, you can use `PuTTYgen.exe` to generate one.
-Notice that the private key should not be password protected.
+Make sure that the private key is not be password protected.
-To generate a key, please follow the instructions here: [Puttygen Instructions](https://www.ssh.com/ssh/putty/windows/puttygen)
+To generate a key, follow the instructions here: [Puttygen Instructions](https://www.ssh.com/ssh/putty/windows/puttygen)
 - Once the key is generated, you need to save it.
   * If you are using Cygwin, copy the file to `~/.ssh`
   * If you are using Powershell or CMD, save it to `%USERPROFILE%\.ssh as id_rsa`

-### Running the Virtual Machine
+### Running the VM

 - When the box is successfully deployed in the Vagrant registry, you can run VM by executing the following command:
 `vagrant up`
-- When the VM is up and running, you can SSH to the box by executing the following:
+- When the VM is up and running, you can SSH to the box by executing the following command:
 `vagrant ssh`
-- If you want to stop working with the instance and halt the VM, execute the following:
+- If you want to stop working with the instance and halt the VM, execute the following command:
 `vagrant halt`